brianpetro/obsidian-smart-connections/README.md

 ##### Smart View Search
 Click the search icon to input a search query.
 - note: it's important to remember that embedding search (semantic) does not function like a traditional keyword search (lexical).

 ### Smart Chat
-Notes are retrieved to and used as context in the conversation when you in put a self-referential pronoun like "my" in "Based on my notes..."
+Notes are retrieved to and used as context in the conversation when you input a self-referential pronoun like "my" in "Based on my notes..."

 ##### ChatMD (new in `v2.1`)
 Chat history is saved as a new note for each conversation.
 ###### `sc-context` codeblock